zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

 * The USB port for power will work; however, we recommend the 7V-12V barrel connector be used when working with the JTAG connector.
-* If you wish to grab any data off the serial port, you will need a TTY-to-USB adaptor.
+* If you wish to grab any data off the serial port, you will need a TTL-to-USB adapter.
 The following adapters require male-to-male jumper cables in order to connect to the Arduino 101 board.

-  * USB to TTL Serial Cable
+  * USB to 3.3V TTL Serial Cable
   * FTDI USB to TTL Serial Part #TTL-232R-3V3 http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm

 We recommend using the ``dfu-util`` tool to flash the Arduino 101 board.